laszewsk/mlcommons/benchmarks/earthquake/latest/TimersOptimization.md

    data head setup test
    - Samples data to create test data
    **For optimization** Data head setup runs for  approximately 1hour.
 This Individually calls and read in train, validation and test data.
 Reivew TFTdatasetup class which sets up the data.

 ### **Model starts here**

+4. RunTFTCustomVersion A
-4. **RunTFTCustomVersion A**: Full model is under this timer.
+   - The full model is under this timer.
 Every timer name that includes a subset of “RunTFTCustomVersion” is in this timer.

 5. RunTFTCustomVersion init
    - Initialize multiple flags and variables.